 2. In a separate bowl, mash the banana well and whisk in milk, egg, and tahini until combined.

 3. Stir banana mixture into flour mixture until just incorporated.
 It’s ok if there are some lumps.
 It’s better to undermix than overmix!

 4. Heat a large skillet or griddle over medium-low.
 Add a knob of butter and swirl the pan to coat the bottom.

-5. Working in batches, scoop 1/4 - 1/3 cup-fulls of batter onto the pan or griddle.
+5. Working in batches, scoop the batter onto the pan or griddle in 1/4 - 1/3 c amounts .
 Cook pancakes until the bottoms are golden and bubbles form on top that do not pop, about 2-3 minutes.